Cathedral Church of Saint Michael and All Angels: History

 Originally consecrated in 1665, and then rebuilt in 1789, it was elevated to Cathedral status in 1825 with the appointment of Bishop Coleridge to head the newly created Diocese of Barbados and the Leeward Islands.

 The first parish church to be built was St. Michael's Parish Church, which was located where St. Mary's Anglican Church now stands.
-The original St. Michael's Parish Church was a small wooden church constructed between 1660 and 1665.
+The original St. Michael's Parish Church was a small wooden building with seating capacity for less than 100 people.
+It was constructed between 1628 and 1630.

 Destroyed by a hurricane in 1780, the church was rebuilt nine years later.
+It was reconsecrated on September 29, 1789.
 The church was later damaged in the great hurricane of 1831 but not destroyed.
 When the Diocese of Barbados was established, St. Michael's Parish Church became St. Michael's Cathedral, with Bishop William Hart Coleridge as its first bishop in 1825.

 St. Michael Cathedral is made of coral stone with a beautiful tower and stunning stained glass windows.
 Inside the church is a marble baptismal font dating to the 17th century.
 The Chapel of the Blessed Sacrament was added in 1938 and features a roof covered in wallaba heartwood shingles and a Canterbury Cross on the northern wall.

 St. Michael's Cathedral continues to be used as a place of regular worship.
 In the 21st century, it is working to raise funds to restore the building.